 Blue sticky traps can be bought from garden centres.
 When hung amongst or above plants in the glasshouse, these can trap thrips.

 Biological controls in the form of predatory mites and bugs can work well used in glasshouses.
-Although insecticides are available to use, it’s preferable to use organic rather than chemical sprays, as these are less likely to harm beneficial predators and other insects, such as bees.
+Always use organic rather than chemical sprays, as these are less likely to harm beneficial predators and other insects, such as bees.

 They target ornamentals, fruit, and veg, but with this pest guide to the creature, you can have a thrip-free garden and reduce the likelihood of your plants being negatively affected.